 During medication, it is normal as well for the patient to experience nausea and vomiting.
 Having bouts of diarrhea might also happen along with stomach and belly cramps.
 For women, having vaginal itching is also considered normal during the duration of the treatment.

 While on levofloxacin, ofloxacin, and doxycycline, other types of antibiotics being prescribed to men with Chlamydia, it is best to stay indoors and avoid the sun.
 If there is a need to be outside, keep your body protected with long sleeves, pants, and jackets.
 Applying sunblock or sun skin protection lotion is highly encouraged.
 It also strongly discouraged to have sexual contact during the duration of the treatment.
 Men who are undergoing Chlamydia treatment should not risk having sexual contact both for anal or oral.
 If there is a chance that this cannot be followed, protect yourself and your partner and use condoms.

 After Chlamydia treatment

 After the duration of the treatment, it is best to get tested again for Chlamydia.
-Doing follow up tests is highly encouraged to make sure that you are 100% Chlamydia free.
+Doing follow up tests is highly encouraged to make sure that you are 100% Chlamydia-free.
 Keep a list of your medications too and always ask your doctor about the timely result of your tests.
-Chlamydia is not a life threatening sexually transmitted disease but if it is taken for granted, it can develop into something serious complications in the future.
+Chlamydia is not a life-threatening sexually transmitted disease but if it is taken for granted, it can develop into something serious complications in the future.
 Antibiotics are not that expensive either so there is no reason for you to discontinue your medication halfway.
-Remember that not taking the prescribed medicines with the prescribed time would not help you clear your Chlamydia infection.
+Remember that not taking the prescribed medicines at the prescribed time would not help you clear your Chlamydia infection.